Kasketto001/php-oop-1/readme.md

 4. **Bootstrap Styling**: Bootstrap CSS (v5.3.2) is used to enhance the visual appearance of the production list, providing a clean and responsive layout.

+## Bonus 2: Multiple Genres for Productions

+In this project, we've added support for associating multiple genres with each production.
+Here's how it works:

+### Genre Class

+The `Genre` class represents a genre with two attributes: `name` and `description`.
+When creating a genre, we provide its name and a description that explains the genre.

+### Production Class

+The `Production` class has been updated to accept an array of `Genre` objects in its constructor.
+This allows a production to be associated with multiple genres.
+Each production can now have an array of genres, and we can access this array using the `getGenres()` method.

+### Data Management

+In the `db.php` file, we create instances of the `Genre` class and store them in an array.
+Then, when creating productions, we pass an array of genres to the production's constructor.
+This allows us to specify multiple genres for each production.

+### Displaying Genres

+In the HTML output, when iterating through the productions, we also iterate through the genres of each production.
+We display the name and description of each genre associated with the production.
+This ensures that all genres associated with a production are correctly displayed in the production list.

+With this enhancement, we can now handle productions with multiple genres, providing more detailed information about each production in the list.